 Just hope, though: what else is there for those who can feed forever on cynicism?

-*This essay originally appeared in the Africa is a Country ebook, Nigeria: What is to be done? published before last weekend’s elections.
-The postscript was added Thursday.
+- This essay originally appeared in the Africa is a Country ebook, Nigeria: What is to be done? published before the elections.
+The postscript was added afterwards.